The Management of Design

 Note the first three images displayed below.
 Which of them would you say does not manifest evidence of intentional order and arrangement?

-(1) A Coded Message
+(1) A Coded Message from Earth

 The first image is a simplistic human figure using a basic pattern of 90 black and white squares.
 It was sent into deep space by a team of scientists in 1974.